splunk/observability-workshop/content/en/s4r/2-initial-tour/im-exercise/_index.md

 ---
-title: Splunk Infrastructure exercise with the Kubernetes Navigator
+title: Infrastructure Exercise 1
 linkTitle: 8.
 Infrastructure Exercise
 description: This section of the workshop provides an exercise using Splunk infra monitoring based on the Kubernetes Navigator.
 weight: 80
 ---